TobiasHerr/Connectomics-python-fork/README.markdown

 To directly have outputs compatible with the Challenge we also need to edit something in the causality files.
-Here we will only do it for te-extended.
-So edit `transferentropy-sim/te-extended.cpp` and make sure line 42 reads:
+Here we will only do it for te-extended (but you should do the same with xcorr and granger if you want to try these algorithms), so edit `transferentropy-sim/te-extended.cpp` and make sure line 42 reads:

     #define FORMAT_TEXT_OUTPUT_FOR_ML_CHALLENGE